Table of contents: Removal ↓ Engine 2.0 l ↓ Engine 3.0 l ↓ Engine 4.2 l ↓ All engines ↓ Examination ↓ Installation ↓

 Engine 3.0 l

-2. Disconnect the coolant expansion tank from the holder and move it aside with the hoses attached.
+2. Disconnect the coolant expansion tank from the holder and move it to the side with the hoses attached.

 Engine 4.2 l